syednomaan5233/nlp-sentiment-classifier/README.md

-# 📺 Netflix Data Analysis
+# 💬 Sentiment Analysis on Reviews

 ## 📖 Overview
 This project applies Natural Language Processing (NLP) to analyze customer reviews and classify them as positive, negative, or neutral.